batect/batect/ROADMAP.md

     * bake schema into DB containers used for integration or journey testing
   * importance of idempotency
   * integration with IDEs (eg. how to reference the Ruby runtime inside a Docker container for code completion etc.)
-* use `--iidfile` to get image ID after build and stop relying on tag
 * make error message formatting (eg. image build failed, container could not start) prettier and match other output (eg. use of bold for container names)
 * regularly check for updates and notify the user if there is one available
 * move to Kotlin/Native